El Gringo wine, the good dark red tempranillo wine with a legend taken from the spaghetti western, from the United States to Spain

 Have you read chapter 4 of El Gringo wine?
 Return to the previous chapter of the history of this Spanish cinema wine

 Johnny had been living in the wild, wild Spanish West for over 4 years.
-Ever since his debut in spaghetti Westerns, he had garnered critical respect and been given a star in the famous “Spanish Hollywood” Walk of Fame.
+Since his debut in spaghetti Westerns, he garnered critical respect and got a star on the famous “Spanish Hollywood” Walk of Fame.

-We’ve seen him morph into Bad Clay, the canny bartender at the saloon; Tennessee James, the most sought-after outlaw in the desert; and Jack the Avenger, the evil sheriff of El Paso.
-Because of his numerous Western roles, good old Johnny D Jones is known in Tabernas as “El Gringo”, although in the taverns, too.
-He usually sits with his glass of wine to make friends on the terrace of “Rincón Andaluz”, so much that he’s now famous among the townspeople and they’ve created a bottle of dark red Tempranillo in his honour (with a screw-top, the way he likes it).
-So now everyone can toast together under the sun with a plate of delicious “hamon”.
+We’ve seen him transform into Bad Clay, the canny bartender; Tennessee James, the sought-after outlaw; and Jack the Avenger, the evil sheriff.
+Good old Johnny D Jones is known in Tabernas as “El Gringo”, and he’s also a regular in the taverns.
+He sits with his glass of wine on the terrace of “Rincón Andaluz”, making friends and toasting under the sun with a plate of delicious “jamón”.

-And for folks who are wondering, those fellows never did figure out his whereabouts.
+For those wondering, those fellows never figured out his whereabouts.
 Maybe they never pursued him, or maybe they never even saw him.
 But that’s another story.

 The history of El Gringo wine, have you not read chapter 1 where the wine legend begins with Gringo as a figure of the hundred faces